-Extract from www.slp.wa.gov.au, see that website for further information
+Extract from www.slp.wa.gov.au, see that website for further information As at 11 Sep 2010

 - s.
 66 - (b) not to comply with a request by the applicant for amendment to make a notation or attachment to information. - (4) A complaint under subsection (3) may be made by the applicant for amendment.